quux00/go-lightly/doc/notes.md

 * Go range == Clojure while: http://golangtutorials.blogspot.com/2011/06/channels-in-go-range-and-select.html
 X Add more type hinting to core
 * Finish blog comparing webcrawler implementations
-- Finish revised README
+O Finish revised README
-- Tag existing GitHub repo and publish that tag on blog entries 1-5
+X Tag existing GitHub repo and publish that tag on blog entries 1-5
-* Benchmark webcrawler-interop vs. webcrawler-typedChannels
-* jvisualvm analysis of Clojure chinese whispers example
-* Publish TypedChannels version to GitHub
+* Benchmark webcrawler-interop vs. webcrawler-typedChannels X jvisualvm analysis of Clojure chinese whispers example X Publish TypedChannels version to GitHub
-* Learn how to package for and publish to Clojars
+O Learn how to package for and publish to Clojars
 * Restructure go-lightly into go-lightly and go-lightly-examples lein projects?
 * Publish answer on Stackoverflow about doing Go concurrency in Clojure: link to go-lightly TypedChannel version out
-* Fix font on blogs (color older entries and get the font face correct so looks right on Windows)
-* Start go-lightly wiki on GitHub to see how it works and how to link to it from the README
+* Fix font on blogs (color older entries and get the font face correct so looks right on Windows) X Start go-lightly wiki on GitHub to see how it works and how to link to it from the README
 * Read: man select_tut
 * Read source code of Clojure case macro
 * Add selectf: options:'